lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 A shed without door is open on the southside of the hive.
 On the inside clay icons reside looking like wasp kobolds.
 Several trinkets
-Copper pots are connected with pipes, set up like destilling lab.
-It's filled with a thicke
+Copper pots are connected with pipes, set up like distilling lab.
+It's filled with a thicker scarlet red liquid.
+On the edge of the basin has a written message.

 [[Aelar]] chucks a torch towards the hive